aristanetworks/avd/docs/howto/digital_twin/README.md

 - Automatically assigns appropriate ACT node types to fabric devices
 - Optimizes configurations for ACT's virtual environment
 - Manages credentials and OS versions for ACT devices
-- Assigns OOB MGMT IP addresses to devices (required by ACT)
+- Optionally assigns OOB MGMT IP addresses to devices when configured (required by ACT for all node types except `veos` and `cloudeos`)

 #### ACT Default values